 Launched in response to the COVID-19 pandemic, Collecting in Quarantine is a Maryland Center for History and Culture initiative to document the experience of Marylanders living through this unique moment in history.
 The project includes two calls for materials.
-Through the Letters from the Homefront initiative we are calling on Marylanders to send their personal stories – written accounts and photographs – of how the pandemic is impacting their lives.
+Through the Letters from the Homefront initiative we are calling on Marylanders to send their personal stories – written accounts, photographs, video, or audio – of how the pandemic is impacting their lives.
 Through the Business Unusual initiative, we are asking business employees, owners, customers, passers-by, and neighborhood residents to share photograph how business in Maryland has been anything but usual due to COVID-19.
 Learn more here.

 Silver, Ceramics, & Glass